porrige51122/Pond/README.md

  * Type `npm install` (This may take a couple of minutes...)
  * Type `npm start`
    * The website should open automatically [here](http://127.0.0.1:3000)

+## Changelog
+2.0.4 - Changed water effect to be more cartoon like 2.0.3 - Fish now cause ripples
+2.0.2 - Made Water effect happen when mouse moves over canvas 2.0.1 - Water Effect added

 ## Credits
 https://github.com/christopher4lis/canvas-boilerplate - Used as boilerplate code for WebPack